alekfrohlich/kakuro/README.md

 ## Running kakuro

 To run kakuro, you must first choose an implementation and then a test case.
-There are two implementations, one in C++ and one in Haskell.
-For the former, five tests are available (#1 through #5), for the latter, only two have been implemented (#1 and #5).
+There are three implementations, one in C++, one in Haskell and one in Scheme.
+Currently two test cases are available: 2 and 91.

-Test cases are located under the `test_cases` directory and are copies of some of those found at [this site](https://www.janko.at/Raetsel/Kakuro/index.htm).
+Test cases are located under `test_cases/boards` and are copies of some of those found at [this site](https://www.janko.at/Raetsel/Kakuro/index.htm).

 After choosing the desired test, simply change directory to `src` and run: